samfweb/basic-rts/README.md

 #### Engineer
 Engineers can mine resources.

+Move an Engineer near a resource and it will begin collecting.

+Engineers will automatically move to deposit at the nearest command centre once their backpacks are full.
+After depositing, they'll return to their original spot to continue collecting.

 #### Truck
 Trucks can be deployed into a command centre, destructing in the process.
-Deploy wisely, and you can't pack a command centre back up.
+Deploy wisely, you can't pack a command centre back up.

 ### Buildings
 #### Command Centre
 This is your hub, your home, your only safe space on an inhospitable alien wasteland.

-Engineers deposit resources here, and you can train most units here.
+Engineers deposit resources here, and new units can be trained.

 #### The Factory
 Factories can train the only unit command centres can't: the truck.